infracloudio/ab-testing-linkerd-flagger/README.md

      ```
      $ kubectl apply -f flagger/header-based.yaml
      ```
-  4. Configure and deploy Load generator for matrics analysis
+  4. Configure and deploy Load generator for metrics analysis
      1. Add `NEW_VERSION_HEADER_KEY` with the same value as `HEADER` env variable in the `deploy/book-svc.yaml` i.e `x-backend`. <br />
         **NOTE :** we have configure this header value as `x-backend` in flagger/header-based.yaml `headers` field
         ```